julietezekwe/neat-dolphin/src/pages/posts/2018-01-07-fragments-of-iceland.md

 ## **How to cultivate a writing habit.**

 **Decide:** Deciding is an obvious starting point.
 Make a decision and solidify it with why you need to write.
-Having a fascinating reason, especially one that is tied to your flares and career growth, will wake you up even when there are no motivations to write.
+Having a fascinating reason, especially one that is tied to your flairs and career growth, will wake you up even when there are no motivations to write.
 I write them down in a note on my desktop; that way I get to see them often; you can try that.

 **Begin:** After deciding on why and possibly when you want to begin writing, identify a few topics that fascinate you, that obsess you.
 Write them down; they don’t have to be earth-shattering.
 Then keep coming back to them, over and over again.
 You might not be very good at it while starting, but it will get better as you **grow**.
 Install grammar check apps and run your writings by them before publishing.